-Some chicken breeds can fly and some can’t.
-And even within a specific breed, some individual chickens can fly, and some cannot.
+Some chicken breeds do have flying superpowers, and some do not.
+Even within a specific breed, some individual chickens can fly, and some cannot.

 Flightless birds are comparatively rare – there are only about 60 species of flightless birds on Earth.
-One of the most iconic of flightless birds, the ostrich, is the largest bird and can run at speeds upwards of 40 mph (64.37 kph).
+One of the most iconic flightless birds, the ostrich, is the largest bird and can run at speeds upwards of 40 mph (64.37 kph).
 So perhaps the ostrich didn’t get the flying superpower, but its run certainly qualifies.

 So where does this leave us with pet chickens?

 So, what does all this say about chickens?
 Your chickens have all of the right tools for flight.
 They (generally) have the feathers and the keel on their sternum which their wings attach to, and they certainly have the muscles for it.
 With all of these details, the question remains: Can chickens fly?